-$^{{\}bf 1} \quad {\sf Multi-modal-all forms of transport (e.g., private car, public transport, cycle and walking)}$
+1 Multi-modal - all forms of transport (e.g., private car, public transport, cycle and walking)

 The different land uses are set out below.
-The land use zoning objectives, that is; the uses permitted in principle and open for consideration are set out in Appendix 1 of this Plan.
-In addition Specific Local Objectives are identified at site specific locations (Appendix 2 and Map 1 of the Plan and Map 6 of the CDP).
+The land use zoning objectives, that is; the uses permitted in principle and open for consideration are set out in Appendix 1.
+In addition specific Local Objectives are identified at site specific locations (Appendix 2 and Map 1 SUFP and Map 6 CDP).
 Within Sandyford Business District, in cases where the Land Use Zoning Objectives appear to conflict with the requirements of a Specific Local Objective, the uses promoted under the Specific Local Objective will be allowed for in addition to the uses permitted in principle and open for consideration.